seed-rs/seed/README.md

 The wasm32-unknown-unknown target:
 `rustup target add wasm32-unknown-unknown --toolchain nightly`,

 And wasm-bindgen:
 `cargo +nightly install wasm-bindgen-cli`

+To start, either clone [This quickstart repo](https://github.com/David-OConnor/rebar), or create a new lib with Cargo:
+`cargo new --lib appname`

-You also need an Html file that loads your app's compiled module, and provides a div with id to load the framework into.
+You need an Html file that loads your app's compiled module, and provides a div with id to load the framework into.
 It also needs the following code to load your WASM module - Ie, the body should contain this: